Drifter (album)

-Drifter is a studio album by American singer, Sylvia.
-It was released by RCA Records in April 1981 and was the debut studio album of her career.
+Drifter is a studio album by American singer, Sylvia, released by RCA Records in April 1981 and was the debut studio album of her career.
 A total of ten songs comprised the album which all incorporated a cowboy-western style along with country pop production.
 The album was given positive reception by newspapers and critics for its characteristic musical style.
 Five singles were part of the album, including the title track, which topped the US country chart and three more US-Canadian top ten country songs: "Tumbleweed", "The Matador" and "Heart on the Mend".

 Background, recording and content

 Sylvia Kirby was working as a secretary for PiGem music aspiring to become a country music artist.
 Through the help of her boss, Tom Collins, she eventually signed a contract with RCA Records in 1979 and had her first single on the US country chart in 1979.
 She reached the US country top ten in 1980 with the song, "Tumbleweed", whose sound and lyrics would help craft her debut studio album, Drifter.
 The project was produced by Collins and recording sessions were held at two separate studios in Nashville, Tennessee: Music City Music Hall and Woodland Sound Studios.

 Drifter consisted of ten tracks with story lines centered on the American west and was described by Sylvia herself as having a "prairie" feel.
 It also incorporated percussion and string orchestration that adapted it towards a modern country pop sound.
 It featured both ballads and uptempo material, as Sylvia was working dance halls and needed "danceable" songs to perform.
 Six of the tracks were penned by songwriting team, Kye Fleming and Dennis Morgan: "Tumbleweed", "I'm Going with Him", "It Don't Hurt to Dream", "Whipporwill", "Heart on the Mend" and "Cry Baby Cry".